apache/spark/UPDATING.md

 This setting changes that behavior to only execute the latest interval.
 This can also be specified per DAG as `catchup = False / True`.
 Command line backfills will still work.

-### Faulty Dags do not show an error in the Web UI
+### Faulty DAGs do not show an error in the Web UI

 Due to changes in the way Airflow processes DAGs the Web UI does not show an error when processing a faulty DAG.
 To find processing errors go the `child_process_log_directory` which defaults to `<AIRFLOW_HOME>/scheduler/latest`.